focus-editor/focus/LOG.md

     - Should we keep using GL_NEAREST for sampling?
 - Subpixel rendering: support other types of panels (lookup ft2-lcd_rendering) (not useful for the editor, but may be useful for games)
+- Investigate a crash when font size is too large - copy glyph to buffer segfaults

 # DONE
++ BUG: When changing font size, it can be increased to a larger size on lower dpi screens
 + Create a new open file dialog:
     + Create 2 states:
         + Search files in the project